alphagov/transformation-dashboard/_posts/2000-01-06-apply-for-student-finance.markdown

 next-steps: |
   - Rebuild the core service based on user feedback to include additional products
   - Continuously improve the applications to achieve even higher levels of completion and user satisfaction
-  - Create a performance platform dashboard for public-facing real-time information about the service
+  - Create a performance platform for public-facing real-time information about the service
+  - Continue work on core banking platform for loans and grants
+  - Release 24+ Advanced Learning loan applications service
+  - Release full-time student applications service

 screengrabs:
   - filename    : "6-01-student-finance.png"